sunpaq/monkc-next/README.md

 - most of the syntax C macros have a hidden open paren '(' or curly '{'
 - don't worry about the unbalenced parens.
 C compiler will notice you to close it.

+## Structure as first class

+- the C struct and Monk-C class is the same thing.
+- you can define constructor and add function into a C struct
+- basically you should add 'struct' prefix before Monk-C class
+- for easy of use.
+T(Class) and alias(Class) => Class_t can help

 ## Types

     var
     val
     obj
     Class_t
+    T(Class)

 ## Type cast